By: Jeremy Partl

 While you need to make it a priority to keep your electrolyte intake escalated, it is also important to increase your water intake as well.

-With the switch to a ketogenic diet, you will probably experience increased urination during the first couple of days.
+With the switch to a ketogenic diet, you will probably experience increased urination during the first few days.
 Additionally, as mentioned before, your body does not retain water as well.
 Thus, it is important to keep your water intake high to ensure proper hydration.

 An easy and convenient way to determine hydration status is to check the color of your urine.
 If it is a pale yellow or clear color, like lemonade, then the odds are that you are well hydrated.